 For mood disorders like depression and bipolar disorder, genes are an important risk factor.
 But your genes are certainly not your destiny.

-Here are some numbers to illustrate: On average, the risk of developing bipolar disorder is a little less than 1% (or about one person out of 120).
+Here are some numbers to illustrate: On average, the risk of developing bipolar disorder is about 1% (or about one person out of 100).
 For people who have a parent with bipolar disorder, the risk is about 8% (or about one person out of 12).
 You could see that glass as half empty, but you could also see it as half full.
-Even if your child would be 10 times as likely to develop bipolar disorder as the average person, there is still a greater than 90% chance that she or he would not develop bipolar disorder.
+Even if your child would be 8 times as likely to develop bipolar disorder as the average person, there is still a greater than 90% chance that she or he would not develop bipolar disorder.
 These numbers come from studies that use a strict definition of bipolar disorder.
 If we use a broader definition, the percentages are higher, but the message is the same.
 Having a parent with bipolar disorder means risk is increased, but the absolute risk is still low.

 If you haven’t already read Andrew Solomon’s book, Far From the Tree, I recommend it highly.
 It’s filled with remarkable stories about families with children facing all sorts of developmental and health challenges.
-A DBSA Honorary Advisory Board member, Andrew Solomon is a person who both lives with a mood disorder and has had a child with health issues—so he knows that territory well.
+Andrew Solomon is a person who both lives with a mood disorder and has had a child with health issues—so he knows that territory well.

 About the Doc